🔇 Kill the hum, keep the vibe — your sound’s new best friend

-The Pyle Compact Mini Hum Eliminator Box is a professional 2-channel passive ground loop isolator designed to eliminate 60Hz AC hum caused by ground loops.
-Featuring 1:1 isolation transformers and versatile ¼” TRS and XLR inputs/outputs, it converts unbalanced signals to balanced without power or signal loss.
-Its compact, rugged steel design ensures portability and durability, making it an essential noise filter for musicians and audio professionals seeking crystal-clear sound.
-Backed by a 30-day money-back guarantee, it’s a hassle-free solution to banish unwanted buzz from your audio chain.
+The Pyle Compact Mini Hum Eliminator Box is a passive 2-channel ground loop isolator designed to eliminate 60Hz AC hum caused by ground loops.
+Featuring ¼” TRS and XLR inputs/outputs, it uses 1:1 isolation transformers to break ground loops and balance audio signals without power or signal loss.
+Its compact, rugged design makes it perfect for professional audio setups, ensuring crystal-clear sound free from annoying buzz.

 W**R